Iran Is Preparing A Launch. But Is It For A Space Rocket Or A Missile?

 "If you look at the history of missile development worldwide, space launch activity has never been decisive," says Michael Elleman, a physicist and senior fellow for missile defense at the International Institute for Strategic Studies.

-In fact, he says, in every case he can think of, it's gone the other way around: Nations don't turn their rockets into missiles, they turn their old missiles into rockets.
+In fact, he says, in every case he can think of, it has gone the other way around: Nations don't turn their rockets into missiles, they turn their old missiles into rockets.

 "We've lived through this debate once before," Lewis notes.
-In 2012, when North Korea launched a satellite into orbit, the U.S. called it "ballistic missile technology" and the U.N. security counsel tightened sanctions.
+In 2012, when North Korea launched a satellite into orbit, the U.S. called it "ballistic missile technology" and the U.N.
+Security Council tightened sanctions.

 But that "didn't stop North Korea from conducting space launches," Lewis says.
 "And more importantly, when North Korea did build an ICBM, they built a different ICBM."